inferablehq/inferable/data-connector/README.md

 ![Inferable Data Connector](./assets/hero.png)

 Inferable Data Connector is a bridge between your data systems and Inferable.
 Configure your data sources in a json file and start conversing with your data in natural language.
-Works locally, and in any dockerized environment without exposing your credentials (database credentials, API keys, etc.) to the public internet.
+Works locally, and in any dockerized environment allowing connection to private resources (DB connection / API endpoints) without exposing them to the public internet.

 ## Features